Pricing

 Insert Low Digits After 5 or 6

-Right-facing digits push your attention toward these subsequent digits.
-If these digits are low, you round down.
+The digits 5 and 6 are facing the right, which pushes attention toward the subsequent digits.
+If these adjacent digits are low, customers round down.

 Overview